EpistemicPolymath/PolymathicalBot/README.md

 - **!note** - remind me of something or leave me a note that is stored on a .csv file.
 - **!comments** - gives you a link to a Google Form so you can privately submit comments / recommendations for the stream.
 - **!commands** - gives you a link to the GitHub ReadMe for the Bot with a list of the available commands.

+## Social Media Commands
+- **!twitter** - gives you my Twitter link!
+Follow if you want!
+- **!yt** - gives you my Youtube link!
+Subscribe for new uploads of speedruns, playthroughs, and more!
+- **!insta** - give you the link to my Instagram if you are interested!

 More commands to come :D